alicetech91/menusync-service/README.md

 This is a system designed in Spring Boot/Data/Cloud to provide Microservice for food menu system.

 ## Development environment
 **Postgres DB** is running on docker, image specified in docker-compose.yml file, and started by docker-compose.
 **Spring Data Jpa** is used for quick DB access and verification.
 **Spring Boot** is used for fast Microservice development and independant deployment.
 **Spring Boot Actuator** is used to provide monitoring information. (/health, /metrics... etc.)
 **Lombok** is used to eliminate constructors and getter/setter implementation for cleaner coding style.
 **Spring Cloud Gateway** is used to provide API Gateway.
 **Eureka Client** is used for microservices registration and discovery.
-**Junit** is used to integrate with Mockito for unit testing **Docker Plugin** to build the docker image of the Microservice
+**Junit** is used to integrate with Mockito for unit testing.
+**Docker Plugin** to build the docker image of the Microservice.

 ## Features
 - Microservice should be able to handle product stock updates